 - No worries about pandemic issues such as social distancing and mask-wearing.

 Renting a Car in Miami

 There are many car rental companies in Miami and South Miami.
 Enterprise, Alamo, Budget, Hertz, Avis, and more offer car rentals at Miami International Airport.
 Some might say renting a car at the airport is more expensive.

 Decide if you want rental car insurance.
-Rental cars are already insured through the company, but some may require some sort of additional insurance.
+Rental cars are already insured through the company, but some may require additional insurance.
 You are responsible for any damages during your trip.